• Skip to main content

 Which types of cookie dough don’t freeze well?

-a close up of snickerdoodle cookies
+A close up of freshly baked snickerdoodle cookies

 When ready to enjoy, simply remove them from the container and place them on a plate to thaw until they reach room temperature.